How to Grow Basil

 The most common basil is sweet basil (Ocimum basilicum).
 Basil is a very aromatic herb and part of the mint family.
 This herb is well known and familiar in many different types of cuisines.
 Basil is believed to be initially from India and to have been in cultivation for 5,000 years.
 Follow the steps below on how to grow basil.

 Basil leaves are very aromatic, and just rubbing the leaves will produce a pungent aroma.
 Basil is best used fresh as it loses a lot of its flavour when dried.
 It is a perfect compliment with tomatoes and also goes well with onion, olives, and garlic.
-I find fresh basil to be somewhat overpriced at the grocery store, considering how easy it is to grow and that it doesn’t taste garden fresh.
-This lends more motivation to growing at home.
-The fresher the basil is, the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good, just not as good as freshly picked.
+I find fresh basil to be somewhat overpriced at the grocery store, considering how easy it is to grow at home.
+Also, the fresher basil is, the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good, just not as good as freshly picked.
 Herbs are some of the healthiest foods we can eat and give to our families.
 Gardening really is a great way to save money, eat healthier, and enjoy the freshest possible foods.

 The most common types of basil you will find in the grocery store are sweet basil or Genovese basil.
 Genovese basil has a similar flavour to sweet basil.
 It is commonly made into pesto, it has large leaves, and it grows bushier than sweet basil, making it a more abundant producer.
 Another popular basil is Thai basil.
 Thai basil has a licorice flavour, small narrow leaves, produces a distinct purple flower, and has a more stable flavour than sweet basil that is more resistant to the cooking process.
 There are many varieties of basil to try with their own distinctive flavours.